Cross-Generational Workout for Father’s Day

 Creating a workout to improve your health at any age is doable with regression.

-Grab a couple family members and friends and get started today with this cross-generational workout.
+Grab a couple of family members and friends and get started today with this cross-generational workout.
 Have fun, get healthy and improve your life at any age!

 Illustrations by David Preiss